-How fresh air can lead to fresh thinking and why that's important if we're to reframe our ideas about today's challenges
+How fresh air can lead to fresh thinking and why that's important if you're to reframe your ideas about today's challenges.

 Dialogue and conversation are integral to every business.
 Despite the wave of new apps and technologies that offer better business processes at a click of a button, a fundamental element to any successful business is still face-to-face communication.